100 New Patients

-When marketing your physical therapy private practice, it’s critical to track your advertising and determine if
+When marketing physical therapy private practice, it’s critical to track your advertising and determine if

 a) Your marketing dollars are being spent efficiently..